Using VS Code on ARC Clusters

 Instead of editing your SSH config for each compute node, you can add host patterns with a single ProxyJump per cluster.

-Below is an example covering several ARC clusters; adjust the patterns or login nodes if needed:
+Below is an example covering several ARC clusters.
+Replace <your_VT_PID> with your VT username and adjust the patterns or login nodes if needed:

 # Tinkercliffs compute nodes (advanced)